 Our Way provides guidelines for acceptable behaviour at our College and are agreed to upon enrolment at the College.
-In the Parent/Guardian Handbook, Section 5.1 describes behaviours that are expected, and Section 5.2 describes unacceptable behaviours.
+Section 5.1 describes behaviours that are expected, and Section 5.2 describes unacceptable behaviours.
 As explained in Section 5.1, consequences for unacceptable behaviour are necessary to discourage repeated unwanted behaviours.